tylerharter/cs301-projects/fall19/lab-p8b/README.md

 If you're on the lab machines, the above will fail because these will already be installed, and you are not allowed to make changes.
-You may also many "Requirement already satisfied" messages (e.g., if you already installed these by following the setup videos we provided at the beginning of the semester), so don't be surprised if your output looks something like this:
+You may also see "Requirement already satisfied" messages (e.g., if you already installed these by following the setup videos we provided at the beginning of the semester), so don't be surprised if your output looks something like this: